This post was written to coincide with a series of TCF classic film noirs from the forties and fifties shown on the Criterion Collection.

 Fade-In Narration by Clifton Webb

-Joining “Laura” at the alter are Edmund Goulding‘s superb “Nightmare Alley” (please skip the dreadful remake) with an excellent Tyrone Power and remarkable cinematography by Lee Garmes.
-Next, there is Henry Hathaway’s marvelous “Niagara” with Marilyn Monroe, perfect as Joseph Cotten’s unfaithful wife.
-This marked her first significant role at Fox after four years in the wilderness.
+Next is Henry Hathaway’s marvelous “Niagara” with Marilyn Monroe, perfect as Joseph Cotten’s unfaithful wife.
+After four years in the wilderness, this marked her first significant role at Fox.
 The buildup to superstardom started here.
-Kudos also to Fox’s second-in-command cinematographer Joe MacDonald who is responsible for the magnificent widescreen technicolor.
+Kudos to Fox’s second-in-command cinematographer, Joe MacDonald, who is responsible for the magnificent widescreen technicolor.
 It was not often that he got out from under Leon Shamroy’s shadow,

-Of note is Jules Dassin’s “Night and the City”, his first movie after leaving the US having been blacklisted by the HUAC.
-Richard Widmark has one of his best roles as Harry Fabian, an American hustler on the make in London which sticks out like a sore thumb in this highly expressionistic noir.
+Of note is Jules Dassin’s “Night and the City,” his first movie after leaving the US having been blacklisted by the HUAC.
+Richard Widmark has one of his best roles as Harry Fabian, an American hustler on the make in London, which sticks out like a sore thumb in this highly expressionistic noir.

 So welcome to the world of the femme fatale, multiple flashbacks (sometimes flashbacks-within-flashbacks), chiaroscuro cinematography, voiceover narration, and, of course, the cynical private detective.
 Enjoy!